 Background

-Triplet chemotherapy, with docetaxel-5FU-oxaliplatin FLOT regimen recently became the standard perioperative treatment for localized gastric cancer (GC).
-An adapted regimen called TeFOX was recently tested in metastatic setting and gave promising results.
+Triplet chemotherapy with a 5-FU-leucovorine-oxaliplatin-docetaxel (commonly referred to as FLOT) regimen recently became the standard perioperative treatment for localized gastric cancer (GC).
+An adapted regimen called TeFOX was recently tested in a metastatic setting and gave promising results.

 Aim

-To determine safety and efficacy of TeFOX perioperative regimen.
+To determine the safety and efficacy of the TeFOX perioperative regimen.

 Methods

-This monocentric retrospective study aims to test efficacy and safety of the perioperative TeFOX regimen given alone or in combination with trastuzumab in patients with localized GC.
-TeFOX consist in docetaxel (50 mg/m²) with oxaliplatin 85 mg/m² and and leucovorin (400 mg/m2) 5 FU bolus (400 mg/m2) on day 1, followed by continuous infusion of 5FU for 46 h (2400 mg/m2) every 2 wk.
+This monocentric retrospective study aims to test the efficacy and safety of the perioperative TeFOX regimen given alone or in combination with trastuzumab in patients with localized GC.
+TeFOX consists of docetaxel (50 mg/m²) with oxaliplatin (85 mg/m²) and leucovorin (400 mg/m2) with a 5-FU bolus (400 mg/m2) on d 1, followed by continuous infusion of 5-FU for 46 h (2400 mg/m2) every 2 wk.

 Results

 Thirty-three consecutive patients were included in this retrospective study.
-Eighteen patients have a gastroesophageal junction cancer and 11 have a GC.
-Median follow-up of surviving patients was 32 mo.
+Eighteen patients had gastro-oesophageal junction cancer and 11 had GC.
+The median follow-up of surviving patients was 32 mo.
 R0 resection was obtained in 30 (91) patients.
-Twelve patients (36) had a pathological complete response and 8 (24) patients a nearly complete pathological response.
-Median OS and PFS were not reached at data base lock.
-We have observed 6 metastatic relapses and 1 localized relapse.
+Twelve patients (36) had a pathological complete response and eight (24) patients had a nearly complete pathological response.
+Median overall survival and progression-free survival were not reached by the time of data base lock.
+We observed six metastatic relapses and one localized relapse.
 No relapse was observed in patients with pathological complete responses.
 The most common grade 3-4 adverse events were peripheral neuropathy (21) and asthenia (20).

 Conclusion

-TeFOX regimen could be safely administrated in perioperative treatment of localized GC.
+The TeFOX regimen can be safely administrated as perioperative treatment of localized GC.
 TeFOX and the FLOT regimen have comparable efficacy and safety profiles.

 Key words: gastric cancer; neoadjuvant chemotherapy; TeFOX; retrospective study

-© The Author(s) 2019 Published by Baishideng Publishing Group Inc. All rights reserved.
+© The Author(s) 2019.
+Published by Baishideng Publishing Group Inc. All rights reserved.

-Core tip: Triplet chemotherapy, with docetaxel-5FU-oxaliplatin FLOT regimen recently became the standard perioperative treatment for localized gastric cancer.
-An adapted regimen called TeFOX was recently tested in metastatic setting and gave promising results.
-We provide here evidence based on our experience of the safety and efficacy of this regimen in patients treated in neoadjuvant setting.
+Core tip: Triplet chemotherapy with docetaxel-5FU-oxaliplatin FLOT regimen recently became the standard perioperative treatment for localized gastric cancer.
+An adapted regimen called TeFOX was recently tested in a metastatic setting and gave promising results.
+We provide evidence based on our experience of the safety and efficacy of this regimen in patients treated in the neoadjuvant setting.

-Basso V, Orry D, Fraisse J, Vincent J, Hennequin A, Bengrine L, Ghiringhelli F. Safety and efficacy of a docetaxel-5FU-oxaliplatin regimen with or without trastuzumab in neoadjuvant treatment of localized gastric or gastroesophageal junction cancer: a retrospective study.
+Basso V, Orry D, Fraisse J, Vincent J, Hennequin A, Bengrine L, Ghiringhelli F. Safety and efficacy of a docetaxel-5-FU-oxaliplatin regimen with or without trastuzumab in neoadjuvant treatment of localized gastric or gastro-oesophageal junction cancer: a retrospective study.
 World J Gastrointest Oncol 2019; In press

 Introduction

-Gastric cancer (GC) is a major problem of health worldwide.
-In 2018, 783000 patients died of a GC, making it the third leading cause of cancer death[1].
-Upon metastatic disease, the prognosis is poor with less than 2 years of median survival, even with new chemotherapeutic approaches.
-Prognosis is better in localized tumours and surgery can cure about 90% of T1 N0 tumours[1].
+Gastric cancer (GC) is a major health problem worldwide.
+In 2018, 783,000 patients died of GC, making it the third leading cause of cancer death[1].
+Upon metastatic disease, the prognosis is poor, with less than 2 years of median survival, even with new chemotherapeutic approaches.
+Prognosis is better in localized tumours, and surgery can cure about 90% of T1 N0 tumours[1].
 For more advanced tumours, the prognosis remains poor.
-Standard of care involves a perioperative treatment.
-With such treatment, the 5-year relapse free survival reaches 30%-40%.
-For a long time, based on MAGIC trial and on FFCD 9703 phase 3 study, the standard treatment was association of fluoropyrimidin plus platin with or without epirubicin[2,3].
-Such therapies improve 5-year relapse free survival of around 20% with surgery only and around 35% with perioperative chemotherapy.
+Standard of care involves perioperative treatment.
+With such treatment, the 5-year relapse-free survival reaches 30%-40%.
+For a long time, based on MAGIC trial and FFCD 9703 phase 3 study, the standard treatment was fluoropyrimidine plus platin with or without epirubicin[2,3].
+Such therapies improve the 5-year relapse-free survival rate of around 20% with surgery only to around 35% with perioperative chemotherapy.